 Enforcement of the parking regulations ensures that everyone has a fair and equitable opportunity to park on campus.
 Anyone in violation of the parking regulations is subject to a parking citation.
-Parking citations may be paid online by credit card (MasterCard or Visa), in person at the Parking and Transportation Services Office, the Visitor & Parking Information Center, by mail, or in one of the citation payment boxes located throughout campus.
+Parking citations may be paid online by credit card (MasterCard, Visa or American Express) or Knightcash, in person at the Parking and Transportation Services Office, the Visitor & Parking Information Center, by mail, or in one of the citation payment boxes located throughout campus.

 Once a citation has been placed on the vehicle, Parking and Transportation Services personnel assumes no further responsibility of notification before the late fee is added.